 Have a Zoo Day

 Looking for some of the most fun things to do in Cincinnati?
 Get out to the Cincinnati Zoo & Botanical Garden.
 Not only does this Cincinnati attraction offer 74 acres of animal exhibits, but the zoo also hosts several events for all ages each month, such as holiday-themed celebrations, Breakfast with the Animals, Cocktails for Conservation, and more.
 An annual springtime can’t-miss is Zoo Blooms, a short-period of time when the Botanical Garden takes shape.
 Make sure to take in “Tulip Mania,” one the Midwest’s largest tulip displays.
-Or if you’d like to experience an evening event, check out Tunes and Blooms, which are free concerts each Thursday night in April.

 Visit the Aquarium